Christian Curnyn: Career

 Much in demand on the operatic scene, in the UK Curnyn has conducted for Bampton Classical Opera (Gluck's Le Cinesi), Scottish Opera (Handel's Semele), Opera North (Handel's Saul), Grange Park Opera (Semele, Mozart's The Marriage of Figaro, and Cavalli's Eliogabalo) and Garsington Opera (Die Zauberflöte).
 He is a regular at English National Opera where successes have included Olivier Award-winning productions of Handel's Partenope, and Rameau’s Castor et Pollux (dir.
 Barrie Kosky), After Dido (Katie Mitchell’s realisation of Purcell’s Dido and Aeneas), Handel's Giulio Cesare, Charpentier's Medée, and Handel's Rodelinda.

 For The Royal Opera, Covent Garden he has conducted Britten’s The Beggar's Opera, Cavalli's Ormindo to inaugurate their series at the Sam Wanamaker Playhouse at Shakespeare's Globe, where he returned for Luigi Rossi’s Orfeo (nominated for an Olivier Award), and Claudio Monteverdi’s Il ritorno d’Ulisse at the Roundhouse, as well as Solomon in concert on the main stage with his Early Opera Company.
+In 2022 Curnyn conducted Handel's Alcina directed by Richard Jones.

 Further afield he has worked with Opera Australia (Partenope), Landestheater Salzburg (Vivaldi’s Farnace and Handel's Ariodante), Frankfurt Opera (Cavalli's La Calisto and Gluck’s Ezio), Komische Oper Berlin (Rameau's Castor et Pollux and Zoroastre), Opéra national du Rhin (Die Zauberflöte), Teatro Nacional de São Carlos (Idomeneo), Konzert Theater Bern (Don Giovanni) and Stuttgart Opera (Rameau's Platée, Purcell's The Fairy Queen and Handel's Alcina).
 In the USA Christian Curnyn has conducted Partenope and Mozart's Così fan tutte for New York City Opera, Handel's Tolomeo for Glimmerglass Opera, and Cavalli's Giasone and Charpentier's Medée for Chicago Opera Theater.

 Specialist early music ensembles Curnyn has worked with include Academy of Ancient Music, Akademie für Alte Musik Berlin, English Concert, Irish and Wroclaw Baroque orchestras.
 With his Early Opera Company he has conducted many high-profile performances including their debut at the 2010 BBC Proms.
 They frequently perform at London's Wigmore Hall, St John's Smith Square, at the Cheltenham Festival, Spitalfields Festival, York Early Music Festival, London Festival of Baroque Music, Kilkenny Arts Festival, and made their debut at the Amsterdam Concertgebouw in 2019 with a live-broadcast double-bill of Blow Venus and Adonis and Purcell Dido and Aeneas for the NTR ZaterdagMatinee series.